skyworkz/website/content/blog/meetup-microservices-concurrency.md

 bgImage: "img/meetup.jpg"
 author: "Bas Tichelaar"
 ---
-After our succesful first [meetup about Kubernetes](https://www.meetup.com/nl-NL/Skyworkz/events/260371240/), we have planned the next meetup.
+After our succesful first [meetup about Kubernetes](https://www.meetup.com/nl-NL/Skyworkz/events/260371240/), we have set the date for our next meetup: June 27th.
 This time with more focus on programming.
 We will start with a talk about how to change architecture in production while at the same time migrating to the cloud.
 Sven Rienstra, one of our Cloud Developers, will talk about his experience at [majestic.co.uk](https://majestic.co.uk), where he was involved in migrating [nakedwines.com ](https://nakedwines.com) from a monolith into microservices running in the cloud.

 After a short break, Mikhail Vaysman will explain 3 different concurrency models: threads and locks, communicating sequential processes and the actor model.
 He will give code examples and explain when to use which model.